-This involves the segregation of different waste streams to minimise disposal, and to reuse or recycle where possible and we follow the DECC published guidelines “waste hierarchy” (in accordance with the European waste hierarchy directive of 2008) as detailed in the diagram below.
+This involves the segregation of different waste streams to minimise disposal, and to reuse or recycle where possible.
+We follow the DECC published guidelines 'Waste Hierarchy' (in accordance with the European waste hierarchy directive of 2008) as detailed in the diagram below:

-KDC also follow the ICE Demolition Protocol (Visit the ICE website to download the Demolition Protocol).
+KDC also follow the ICE Demolition Protocol.
 This provides a pragmatic set of methodologies to achieve resource efficiency in construction, demolition and refurbishment projects.
 The Protocol forms the backbone of the WRAP Demolition Module, has been incorporated into planning guidance and has been adopted and implemented across a range of public and private sector projects.

 In 2008, the Protocol was reviewed, with greater emphasis on how the aims of the waste hierarchy can be achieved.
 It describes the overarching implementation approaches for Materials Resource Efficiency (MRE) associated with demolition and construction activities.
 Other features include:

-- Site waste management plans: demonstrates how the Protocol supports compliance
+- Site Waste Management plans to demonstrate how the Protocol supports compliance

-- Carbon benefits: describes how, through easily avoided haulage movements, these can be estimated easily
+- Carbon Benefits describe how, through easily avoided haulage movements, these can be estimated easily

 - Checklist to simplify implementation